Security objectives

 - Use Trust Security Center as the user-visible and administrator-reviewable surface for device posture and security state.

-- Apply controlled device management for enrollment, policy assignment, suspension, revocation, and retirement.
+- Apply Controlled Device Management for enrollment, policy assignment, suspension, revocation, and retirement.

 - Process security signals through the Threat Intelligence Platform and Enyra while preserving data minimization and content confidentiality.